SongQingChe/openimage_downloader/README.md

 <h1 align="center"> ~ OIDv4 ToolKit ~ </h1>
+This code is from https://github.com/EscVM/OIDv4_ToolKit, I modified it to fix some bugs and extend some functions.
+Appreciate original author's code.

 Do you want to build your personal object detector but you don't have enough images to train your model?
 Do you want to train your personal image classifier, but you are tired of the deadly slowness of ImageNet?
 Have you already discovered [Open Images Dataset v4](https://storage.googleapis.com/openimages/web/index.html) that has [600](https://storage.googleapis.com/openimages/2018_04/bbox_labels_600_hierarchy_visualizer/circle.html) classes and more than 1,700,000 images with related bounding boxes ready to use?
 Do you want to exploit it for your projects but you don't want to download gigabytes and gigabytes of data!?